 "I'm here to be a cheerleader for the sheriff's department for a multitude of reasons," Jefferson said.
 "I stood with the sheriff's department when they wanted to become the primary law enforcement agency in Carroll County."

-Last summer the Sheriff's Office began a three-year transition to take over the county's primary policing responsibilities from the Maryland State Police Resident Trooper Program.
+Last summer the Sheriff's Office began a from the Maryland State Police Resident Trooper Program.

 Jefferson said that sheriff's deputies have always acted professionally when providing security for We the People rallies.

 "Any time there have been issues, which have been few, they handled them in a very professional manner," Jefferson said.